pegasystems/pega-helm-charts/charts/pega/README.md

 `hazelcast.migration.initiateMigration` |  Set to `true` after creating parallel cluster (new Hazelcast) to establish the connection with platform and migrate the data; Set to `false` during a deployment that removes an older Hazelcast cluster. | `false`
 `hazelcast.migration.migrationJobImage` | Reference the `platform/clustering-service-kubectl` Docker image to create the migration job to run the migration script. | `YOUR_MIGRATION_JOB_IMAGE:TAG`
 `hazelcast.migration.embeddedToCSMigration` |  Set to `true` while migrating the data from existing embedded Hazelcast deployment to the new c/s Hazelcast deployment. | `false`
-`hazelcast.migration.skipRestart` |  Set to `true` during a deployment that removes an older Hazelcast cluster to avoid restarting of Pega pods, which can cause the migration to fail. | `false`
 `hazelcast.replicas` | Number of initial members to join the Hazelcast cluster. | `3`
 `hazelcast.username` | Configures the username to be used in a client-server Hazelcast model for authentication between the nodes in the Pega deployment and the nodes in the Hazelcast cluster.
 This parameter configures the username in Hazelcast cluster and your Pega nodes so authentication occurs automatically.  | `""`
 `hazelcast.password` | Configures the password to be used in a client-server Hazelcast model for authentication between the nodes in the Pega deployment and the nodes in the Hazelcast cluster.
 This parameter configures the password credential in Hazelcast cluster and your Pega nodes so authentication occurs automatically.  | `""`